Travel Advisory for Republic of Fiji

 - Dual Citizenship Policy: Recognized

-- Drone Usage Law: Registration required with Fiji Civil Aviation Authority
+- Drone Usage Law: Registration and permit required from Fiji Civil Aviation Authority

 Emergency Contacts